 Wear the Deep Bleaching Trays while you sleep one night per month for consistent protection against darkness.
 Maintenance kits are available at our office.

 Depending on the individual’s teeth, we may even recommend wearing the trays for more often than once a month after the bleaching process.
 The goal of Deep Bleaching is permanence, so maintenance will help achieve this goal.

 Other Bits of Important Information

-If possible, do not skip nights when bleaching.
+- Don’t skip nights when bleaching.
 We find that this slows down the whitening process.

-Do not forget to bring your Deep Bleaching Trays with you to each bleaching visit at Dr Bigelow’s office.
+- Do not forget to bring your Deep Bleaching Trays with you to each bleaching visit at Dr. Bigelow’s office.

 We know you are going to be thrilled with your Evolve Deep Bleaching result, but only if you are able to comply with the above instructions – they are very important.
-If you have any problems or questions, call us right away.
-801-424-0600.
+If you have any problems or questions, call us right away: 801-424-0600.